Roster

 Extra rehearsal with the invitational guest musicians

-Sunday July 28, 8:30am check-in, 9:00am-12:30pm rehearsal
+Sunday July 27, 8:30am check-in, 9:00am-12:30pm rehearsal

 Pioneer Park picnic grove (not the band shell), Nevada City

-¥ free lunch to follow for all NCCBand members
+¥ free lunch for all NCCBand members

 ¥ Pioneer Park – please note the location of the picnic grove map